richardpct/aws-terraform-tuto02/README.md

 [Getting Started with IPv4 for Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/getting-started-ipv4.html?shortFooter=true)

 # Requirements
-* You must have an AWS account, if you don't already have one, you can subscribe to the free tier
+* You must have an AWS account, if you don't already have one, you may subscribe to the free tier
 * You must install Terraform v0.12.X

 # Usage
 ## Creating the S3 backend to store the Terraform states
-If you have not already created a S3 backend, follow my first tutorial [https://github.com/richardpct/aws-terraform-tuto01](https://github.com/richardpct/aws-terraform-tuto01)
+If you have not already created a S3 backend, you may follow my first tutorial [https://github.com/richardpct/aws-terraform-tuto01](https://github.com/richardpct/aws-terraform-tuto01)

 ## Setting up the required variables
 Copy aws-terraform-tuto02.tfvars-sample into aws-terraform-tuto02.tfvars, then
 fill the values according to your needs.

-## Initializing your Terraform working directory
-    $ cd aws-terraform-tuto02
+## Getting Help
-    $ make init
+    $ make help

 ## Creating the VPC and webserver
     $ cd aws-terraform-tuto02